St Bartholomew's Church, Tong: Earlier churches at Tong

 Seal of the Abbey of St Peter, Shrewsbury and a fragment of the abbot's seal, c.
 1200.

 The ruined chancel of Lilleshall Abbey, close to Tong.

 No church at Tong is mentioned in Domesday Book.
 At that point Roger de Montgomery, Earl of Shrewsbury, held the manor both as tenant-in-chief and as manorial lord.
 The cartulary of Shrewsbury Abbey shows that Earl Roger granted it the advowson of the church at Tong and a pension of half a mark from its income, so the church must have been built between Domesday in 1087 and his death in 1094.
 After Robert of Bellême, 3rd Earl of Shrewsbury forfeited his family's lands through revolt, Tong and nearby Donington were granted by Henry I to Richard de Belmeis I, his viceroy in Shropshire and the Welsh Marches, who also became Bishop of London, and who held the churches on both estates from Shrewsbury Abbey until his death in 1127.
 He ensured the two churches were restored to Shrewsbury Abbey on his death but his secular holdings went to his nephew Philip de Belmeis, one of the founders of Lilleshall Abbey.

 After about four decades the male line of Belmeis at Tong became extinct and Alan la Zouche acquired the manor through marriage to Alicia de Belmeis.
-The Zouche familie maintained the Belmeis link with the Augustinian abbey at Lilleshall, where they sometimes claimed advowson, rather than Benedictine Shrewsbury.
+The Zouche family maintained the Belmeis link with the Augustinian abbey at Lilleshall, where they sometimes claimed advowson, rather than Benedictine Shrewsbury.

 The implicit tension between secular and ecclesiastical authority came into the open under Alan's grandson, William la Zouche.
 William drove out Ernulf, a parish priest who had been duly presented by Shrewsbury Abbey and installed by Hugh Nonant, the Bishop of Coventry, some time between 1188 and 1194.
 The row appears to have blown over and Ernulf died in 1220 in full possession of Tong church.
 However, Ernulf's death brought to the surface a further issue.
 The Abbey had already sold the pension from the church and the reversion of the parsonage to Robert de Shireford.
 Roger la Zouche, William's brother and heir, was outraged and initiated an assize of darrein presentment against the abbot at Westminster in November 1220, aiming to prove his own right to nominate Ernulf's successor.
 Although the procedure was intended to simplify disputes over advowson or patronage, the legal wrangle took over a year to settle.
 The key issue, raised at the outset of all such cases, was who had presented the previous priest.
 There was no evidence that Ernulf had ever been presented by the lord of the manor and Roger had no answer to the abbot's systematic documentation of Shrewsbury Abbey's grants: the case inevitably ended in victory for the abbey.